joshspeagle/dynesty/docs/prior.rst

 use `nestle.sample` this way: pass a "loglikelihood" function that in fact returns the log of the posterior, and then specify a prior transform that is uniform in some parameter range (as illustrated in the first example).
-This will give valid results.
+This will give valid samples.
+However, the evidence will be affected by the range of the prior.
+A wider uniform prior decreases the weight of the high-likelihood regions in the evidence integral, leading to a lower evidence.

-However, there are a couple advantages to specifying the prior as a transform rather than simply as bounds.
+There are a couple advantages to specifying the prior as a transform rather than simply as bounds.
 First, it naturally allows priors that extend to infinity but have finite integrals, such as the normal distribution illustrated above.
 Second, assuming the prior